lexibank/tlopo/out/vol3/chapter13.md

 <a id="s-7-1"></a>

 ### 7.1.
 Lagena ria siceraria (syn.
-L. vulgaris, L. leucantha, Cucurbita siceraria, C. lagena ria), bottle gourd, TP kambang (Cucurbitaceae)
+L. vulgaris, L. leucantha, Cucurbita siceraria, C. lagenaria), bottle gourd, TP _kambang_ (Cucurbitaceae)

 The bottle gourd, Lagenaria siceraria, is grown throughout much of the Pacific, mainly for its value as a container and occasionally for its food value ([French 1986](../sources/French1986): 107).
 The plant originated in Africa, but had spread across much of the world in pre-Columbian times.
 [Barrau](../sources/Barrau1962) ([1962](../sources/Barrau1962): 189) regards it as an ancient plant in Melanesia, but no POc form can be reconstructed, as noted by [Ross](../sources/Ross1996d) ([1996d](../sources/Ross1996d)).

-[Clark](../sources/Clark1996) ([1996](../sources/Clark1996)) reconstructs PNCV &ast;tavaya (Raga tavai, Mota wo-tavae), which, together with Bauan tavaya 'bottle', implies PEOc &ast;tapaya.
+[Clark](../sources/Clark1996) ([1996](../sources/Clark1996)) reconstructs PNCV _&ast;tavaya_ (Raga _tavai_, Mota _wo-tavae_), which, together with Bauan _tavaya_ 'bottle', implies PEOc _&ast;tapaya_.
 But no cognates of the latter nor alternative cognate sets have been found in Western Oceanic or Admiralties languages, implying that the bottle gourd was not known to POc speakers.
 Surveying recent findings, [Green](../sources/Green2000) ([2000](../sources/Green2000)) suggests quite strongly that this was the case.
 The gourd may well have reached Oceania from two directions, arriving in Melanesia from the Indo-Malaysian region and much later in eastern Polynesia from South America.
 There is good evidence that the Polynesians did not carry the gourd with them into eastern Polynesia ([Whistler 1990](../sources/Whistler1990), 1991).
 It is thus possible - and on the linguistic evidence likely - that the bottle gourd first reached the Bismarck Archipelago after the break-up of POc.

 <a id="s-7-2"></a>